How to Replace an Oven Fan Motor in an Electric Cooker Published 11/05/2011

 If your oven is on but the fan isn't spinning then the part has broke.
 Find out how easy it is to replace the fan on your oven, by watching this eSpares video.

 In this video I’m going to replace the fan oven motor in this electric cooker.
 Now I’m using a built-in Zanussi electric cooker in this video, but the process is really similar for all domestic electric ovens.

 Now fans come in three parts, there’s the motor that sits behind the oven cavity, the fan blade that sits inside the oven cavity and a fixing nut as well.
 These are usually sold as three separate spare parts.
 You can also get universal fans and motors that will fit most make and model of cooker, but I’m going to use the genuine replacement in this video because it’s always recommended that you do when possible.

 So how will you know if your fan is broken?
 Well it’s really easy.
 All you need to do is switch the oven on, open the door, and if the fan isn’t spinning, then it will need to be replaced.

-Safety first; do make sure that your cooker is switched off at the wall before you get to work.
-There should be a switch in the general vicinity.
-If not, have a look in the units above, below, to the side.
-Just make sure it is switched off.
-And because fans are situated at the back of the cooker, if you have a built-in cooker like this one.
-You’ll need to remove it from it’s cavity.
-And that will involve removing the screws either side of the cavity and then lifting it out and unplugging any cables at the back.
+As fans are situated at the back of the cooker, if you have a built-in cooker like this one, you’ll need to remove it from its cavity.
+That will involve removing the screws either side of the cavity and then lifting it out and unplugging any cables at the back.